-All nine models are available with the creep option.
+All eleven models are available with the creep option.
 A FLAC3D grid can be configured for both a creep calculation and a dynamic calculation.
-However, both modes are generally not used simultaneously because of the widely different timesteps.
+However, both models are generally not used simultaneously because of the widely different timesteps.

-In addition, it is also possible for users to write their own creep constitutive models using the C++ Plug-in option.
+In addition, it is also possible for users to write their own creep constitutive models using the C++ UDM option.